 EDUCATION & AWARENESS

 Our staff is active in our local communities and schools with a goal to promote and support recycling programs, education and awareness for all ages.
 We participate in and sponsor several activities, events, and contests throughout the year.
-We hope that residents find these activities enjoyable as well as educational and can learn the importance of reducing, reusing, and recycling.
+Our hope is that residents find these activities enjoyable as well as educational and can learn the importance of reducing, reusing, and recycling.

 Outdoor Land Lab

-A school field trip type of program sponsored each spring by the Jefferson County Soil & Water Office.
-Jefferson County fifth grade students from public, private and home school, teachers and parents, learn about the environment.
-Our site concentrates on Solid Waste, Litter and Waste and Reduce, Reuse, Recycle activities.
-Open to the Jefferson County Schools this four day program is held at the Fernwood State Park rain or shine.
-We participate as one of the seven different sites, each with a 20 to 25 minute presentation, along the two mile walking trail.
-Twenty-seven presentations are completed during the week with the EnviroScape Landfill Model used at our site to help students understand how landfills work and the importance of proper disposal.
+A program sponsored each spring by the Jefferson County Soil & Water Office.
+Fifth grade students from Jefferson County meet to learn about the environment.
+Our focus is on Solid Waste, Litter & Waste, and Reduce, Reuse, & Recycle activities.
 Our goal is to make students, teachers and parents more environmentally conscious citizens and involve 5th grade students with hands on projects pertaining to the environment.

-Each year students create outstanding art and fashion.
+Each year students create outstanding art and fashion through recycled items.
 These contests help the students realize that not everything needs to go into the trash and helps everyone to celebrate Earth Day.
 The Annual contest is open to all Jefferson and Belmont County students in grades K-12.
 Participants complete their projects using only materials from home that would otherwise be disposed of or recycled.

 Annual River Sweep Poster Contest & Cleanup

 Volunteers, groups, beautification committees, students, 4-H, Girl/Boy Scouts join in the nation’s largest organized cleanup, beautification and community volunteer improvement program.
 The volunteers know that they really make a difference, and the results are dramatic!
-When your area is clean of unsightly litter, residents have a sense of hometown pride and accomplishment!
+When our area is clean of unsightly litter, residents have a sense of hometown pride and accomplishment!
 Runs from March 1st – May 31st annually.

 Pick a spot; visit the site to plan your event.